wp-plugins/oi-yamaps/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-It just add the maps on your pages using Yandex.Maps.
-You can use shortcode and point the address or coordinates.
+The plugin allows you to use Yandex.Maps on your site pages and put the placemarks on the map.
+Without an API key.

 == Description ==

-This plugin uses Yandex.Map API service to provide maps on your site.
+This plugin uses <a target="_blank" href="http://maps.yandex.com/">Yandex.Map</a> API service to provide maps on your site.
 You can point coordinates or address of some places, and you'll get the map on your page.
-You can add so many maps on one page and so many placemarks on a page as you want.
+You can add so many maps on one page and so many placemarks on a map as you want.
-Use shortcode with parameters: [showyamap address="" header="" body="" footer="" hint="" iconcontent="" placemark="" coordinates="" height="" width="" zoom=""]

-Default values:

-placemark	= twirl#blueDotIcon
-height		= 400px
-width		= 100%
-zoom		= 16

-You able to use only one parameter - address or coordinates:
-[showyamap address="Moscow, Birulevskaya st., 1"]

-Placemarks

-You able to use many placemarks.
-Just write it inside content part of shortcode.

-[showyamap address="Moscow, Birulevskaya, 1/2"]
-	[placemark address="Moscow, Birulevskaya, 1"]
-[/showyamap]
-First placemark will be taken from showyamap shortcode, second from placemark shortcode.
+Just use shortcode with parameters.

 API loads not on every page, but only when it's needed!

-If you use "address" instead of "coordinates" "allow_url_fopen" in php.ini should be enabled - allow_url_fopen = 1

 == Installation ==